 Development Engineering students at UC Berkeley are gaining the skillsets they need to solve complex global challenges across the corporate, nonprofit, and government sectors.
 The three-semester master of Development Engineering is headquartered at the Blum Center for Developing Economies, home to the Development Engineering PhD program, the undergraduate Global Poverty & Practice program, and the Big Ideas Contest, the University of California’s social entrepreneurship catalyst.

-Join us to hear from Dr. Yael Perez, Director of the Development Engineering Programs at UC Berkeley.
+Watch this video of a recorded live webinar to hear from Dr. Yael Perez, Director of the Development Engineering Programs at UC Berkeley.
 Learn about the vision for the program, curriculum and admissions process.
 And, as always, participants will have the opportunity to ask questions and interact with the presenter.

 Dr. Yael Perez is the Development Engineering (DevEng) Program Director at UC Berkeley’s Blum Center for Developing Economies, managing the DevEng Masters and the DevEng PhD Designated Emphasis.
 Yael holds a PhD in Architecture from UC Berkeley with a scholarship on co-design methodologies and technologies to support and empower communities and design practitioners in fostering sustainable development.
 For over a decade, she has been collaboratively leading CARES—Community Assessment of Renewable Energy and Sustainability—a team of UC Berkeley faculty and students working with Native American Citizens in their pursuit of sustainable development.
 Recently, this initiative grew into the Native FEWS Alliance, a cross-institutional collaboration working to significantly broaden the participation of Native American students in Food, Energy, and Water Systems (FEWS) education and careers to address critical challenges facing their communities.
 Before joining the Blum Center, Yael was a visiting scholar at IIT Mandi (India).